Skip to content

 sh

-simdeck daemon restart --stream-quality low
+simdeck service restart --stream-quality low

-simdeck daemon restart --stream-quality tiny
+simdeck service restart --stream-quality tiny

-simdeck daemon restart --stream-quality ci-software
+simdeck service restart --stream-quality ci-software

 Common profiles: